 So let’s find out what the APL shoes are all about.

-What really helped APL take off was the ban imposed by the NBA in 2010 due to their claim that their shoes INSTANTLY make you jump higher by adding 3-4 inches to your vertical, therefore making you jump higher.
+What really helped the company take off was the ban imposed by the NBA in 2010 due to APL’s claim that their shoes INSTANTLY make you jump higher by adding 3-4 inches to your vertical jump.